The Contemporary Context of Scripture

 The Literary Character of the Bible

-This second instalment of my response to a former student concerning my understanding of the authority of scripture will deal with the importance of reading any literature, including the Bible, in accordance with its inherent character.
+This second installment of my response to a former student concerning my understanding of the authority of scripture will deal with the importance of reading any literature, including the Bible, in accordance with its inherent character.
 Science fiction books are not science textbooks.
 It is important to listen to the Bible regarding its nature instead of applying a priori definitions to it.
 So, what is the literary character of the Bible?

 A Literary Anthology